cheznonnon/GrabNDrag_WebExtensions/README.md

 + [New Feature] smart cursor changer for anchors.
 + [Fixed] you cannot drag from anchors.

+[ 0.6 ]

++ [New Feature] scrollable detection code is now simpler.
++ [Fixed] scroll will stop at nested scrollable objects.

 [ current problems ]

-+ scroll will stop at nested scrollable objects.(under investigation)
++ special objects in some sites don't fire mousedown event.(may be unfixable)